olywoolsey/Notes/Semester2/COLO1070-Imaging/Section 5 - Camera Filters & Lighting.md

 - The Orange G filter darkens the blue sky even more and the Red 25A filter converts the blue sky to almost black

 ## Lighting
-- Light sources used for photography are referredt o as white light sources – they produce a mixture of all colours and a continuous spectrum
+- Light sources used for photography are referred to as white light sources – they produce a mixture of all colours and a continuous spectrum
 - The colour of the white light source is measured in degrees Kelvin (K) – starting at absolute zero(-273°C)
 - Derived from the heating of metal – colour changes at increasing temperatures –red/orange/yellow/white/blue
 ![[Pasted image 20230320152017.png]]